kateemillerhd/custom_enumerable_project/README.md

 bundle exec rspec <spec_file>
 ```

-You can find the associated spec file in the [methods section](#methods).
+cd You can find the associated spec file in the [methods section](#methods).
 Then, add the method to the enumerable module.
 Run the tests again using the same command until they pass.

 ### Example